 - The Principal Investigator (PI) for whom the postdoctoral researcher is working must add the new staff member to an approved Animal Use Protocol.

 - The PI or research fellow must submit an Animal Facility Access Authorization form to the RARC administrative staff in ZRC-920.
-You can access this form on the RARC website on the Memorial Sloan Kettering Intranet or by calling the main office of RARC at 646-888-2400.
+You can access this form on the RARC section of OneMSK or by calling the main office of RARC at 646-888-2400.
 The Employee Health and Wellness Service (EHWS) will review the Access Authorization form and evaluate whether the research fellow meets the Occupational Health and Safety program requirements for working with the species on the protocol.
 If the fellow requires additional testing, the EHWS will work directly with the fellow to schedule the remaining tests.
 EHWS will notify RARC Education and Quality Assurance staff when testing is completed, and access will be granted at that time.

 The Education and Quality Assurance (EQA) service of RARC provides general facility orientation sessions for new researchers twice monthly.
 Attendance is required for anyone working with animals in his or her research.